Major European nations suspend use of AstraZeneca vaccine

 “Today’s decision is a purely precautionary measure,” Jens Spahn said.

-French President Emmanuel Macron said his country will likewise suspend shots until at least Tuesday afternoon.
-He said France hopes to resume using the formula soon.
+French President Emmanuel Macron said his country will likewise stop dispensing the vaccine until at least Tuesday afternoon.
+Italy also announced a temporary ban, as did Spain, Portugal and Slovenia.

-Italy’s drug regulator also announced a precautionary, temporary ban, less than 24 hours after saying the "alarm” over the vaccine “wasn’t justified.”
+Other countries that have done so over the past few days include Denmark, which was the first, as well as Ireland, Thailand, the Netherlands, Norway, Iceland, Congo and Bulgaria.
+Canada and Britain are standing by the vaccine for now.

+In the coming weeks, AstraZeneca is expected to apply for U.S. authorization of its vaccine.
+The U.S. now relies on Pfizer's, Moderna's and Johnson & Johnson's shots.

-AstraZeneca said there have been 37 reports of blood clots out of more than 17 million people vaccinated in the 27-country European Union and Britain.
+AstraZeneca said there have been 37 reports of blood clots out of more than 17 million people vaccinated in the 27-country EU and Britain.
 The drugmaker said there is no evidence the vaccine carries an increased risk of clots.

 In fact, it said the incidence of clots is much lower than would be expected to occur naturally in a general population of this size and is similar to that of other licensed COVID-19 vaccines.